allyfx/gobarber-front-end/README.md

 <blockquote align='center'>Front-end of the Gobarber application made during the GoStack Bootcamp by Rocketseat.</blockquote>

 ## 💡What is it?
 GoBarber is an application made during the GoStack course provided by Rocketseat.
-It was developed to teach about back-end, front-end and mobile at the same course using React.The application allows you to hire a barber or be one.
+It was developed to teach about back-end, front-end and mobile at the same course using React.
+The application allows you to hire a barber or be one.
 It connects you with the world!

 ## 🚧Built With
 - React